Akinori-F-Ebihara/LLR_saturation_problem/README.md

 - cuDNN 8.3.3.40

 ## Code
-This repo contains the code of the two tenporal integrators (TIs) for SDRE:
+This repo contains the code of the two temporal integrators (TIs) for SDRE:

 - B2Bsqrt_TANDEM.py
 - TANDEMformer.py

-See the conceptural figure below and the original paper for detailed discription of the models.
+See the conceptual figure below and the original paper for a detailed description of the models.
 The code is based on Tensorflow and readily be replaced with a conventional SDRE model.
-Both model take a tensor with shape (batch size, effective duration $t_e$, feature dimension $d_{\mathrm{feat}}$) as an input, and output a tensor with shape (batch size, effective duration $t_e$, number of classes).
-Note that $t_e$ is defined with the maximum sliding window size $w$ (or equivalently, TANDEM formula's Markov assumption $N+1$), which can be shorter than the length of time series, $T$.
+Both models take a tensor with shape (batch size, effective duration $t_e$, feature dimension $d_{\mathrm{feat}}$) as an input and output a tensor with shape (batch size, effective duration $t_e$, number of classes).
+Note that $t_e$ is defined with the maximum sliding window size $w$ (or equivalently, TANDEM formula's Markov assumption $N+1$), which can be shorter than the length of the time series, $T$.

 <div align="center">
 <img src ="./Conceptual_figure_LLRsaturation.png" width=100%>